EmaIvanovic/presentation/workshop.md

 ![](git_workshop/30r.png)

-_Result is same because we dont have any remote changes_
+_Result is same because we dont have any remote changes._

 ![](git_workshop/30t.png)